-The mission of the School District of Janesville (SDJ) athletic program is to provide an educationally-based experience that equips students with habits, skills, and practices that can set them up for success now and in the future.
 We strive to develop and realize individual and team potential by promoting high standards of commitment, character, civility, and citizenship.
 Co-curricular activities are optional and are not required in order to graduate from SDJ.
 Thus, participation requires some additional expectations for participants.
-This code defines those common-sense expectations and is intended to be used as an educational tool that encourages participants to make positive choices, put the group above themselves, and take ownership of their experiences.
+This codebook defines those common sense expectations and is intended to be used as an educational tool that encourages participants to make positive choices, put the group above self, and take ownership of their experiences.
 It is their responsibility to comply with all policies outlined in this handbook.